 The safety and well-being of young people on our programmes is our top priority, and we take all reasonable and sensible measures to ensure they are kept safe from harm.
 We operate a Safer Recruitment policy which ensures that all our staff are committed to safeguarding and promoting the welfare of children.

-Please also refer to our Safeguarding Policy.
+Please also refer to our Offline and Online Safeguarding Policies.

 The aims of the Safer Recruitment Policy is to help deter, reject or identify people who might abuse children or are otherwiseunsuited to working with them by having appropriate procedures for appointing staff.